 - Cubase (option B): Create instrument track, select "VirtualKeyboard" as Instrument on one track and select "All MIDI inputs" as MIDI input.
 Now create another instrument track, select your synthesizer of choice as Instrument, select as MIDI Input "01 VirtualKeyboard - MIDI Out" and click on the little speaker below the track's name to monitor it.

-- Logic Pro X: Add in the "MIDI FX" section of your mixer track that contains your synthesizer.
+- Logic Pro: Add "VirtualKeyboardMidi" in the "MIDI FX" section of your mixer track or "VirtualKeyboard" in an instrument slot.

 - Ableton: Insert MIDI track, select MIDI From "All Ins", "All Channels", drag and drop the "VirtualKeyboard" plugin in the "Drop an Instrument or Sample here" area, select Monitor "In".
 Insert another MIDI track, select MIDI From "1 Virtual Keyboard", "VirtualKeyboard" (instead of "Post FX"), drag and drop your synthesizer of choice in the "Drop an Instrument or Sample here" area, select Monitor "Auto".